Skip to main content

 Operational discipline

-In the 2022 report, one of the major risk factors identified was the potential downsizing of operations and loss of experienced staff as organizations focused on recovering from the Covid-19 downturn.
+In the 2022 report, one of the major risk factors identified was the potential downsizing of operations and loss of experienced staff as organisations focused on recovering from the Covid-19 downturn.
 While the energy industry demonstrated exceptional resilience and innovation to overcome the challenges during the lockdown period, there have been a number of recent incidents that may indicate a loss of operational discipline.
 The examples below are not in the top 100 dataset but demonstrate the importance of embedding robust operational processes and ensuring personnel are appropriately trained.

 Refinery fire, Spain, January 2022